irudnyts/irudnyts.github.io/_posts/2017-04-25-dortmund-real-estate-market-analysis-obtaining-and-tidying-data.md

 ---
 layout: post
-title: "&#128190; Dortmund real estate market analysis&#58; obtaining and tidying data"
+title: "&#128190; [archived] Dortmund real estate market analysis&#58; obtaining and tidying data"
 ---

 Back in 2013 I spent two amazing months of my life in Dortmund.
 Taking into account that a number of my friends who moved (are moving) to Germany is increasing, I thought it would be nice to get an insight of the [last imperfect market](http://www.bbc.com/news/business-34531638) of real estate in Dortmund.

+> **Disclaimer:** This post is outdated and was archived for back compatibility: please use with care!
+This post does not reflect the author's current point of view and might deviate from the current best practices.

 ![](https://irudnyts.github.io/images/posts/2017-04-25-dortmund-real-estate-market-analysis-obtaining-and-tidying-data/monopoly.png)